(*The FIRE continues to spread, friends! So, I’ve updated this post with a couple of additional sites for 2019.)

 Look no further.
-I’m bringing you the 10 best and most provocative FIRE blogs and Early Retirement Sites the Internet has to offer.
+I’m bringing you the 10 best and most provocative FIRE (Finacial Independence, Retire Early) blogs the Internet has to offer.

 These sites will challenge your beliefs about traditional retirement and inspire you with possibilities you may have never imagined.